Diokuz/baron/readme.md

 ## Browsers support

-Full support: Chrome 1+, Firefox 3.6+, Safari 5+, Opera 12+ on Windows, OS X and iOS.
-Also, the best browser downloader ever: Internet Explorer is supported from version 8.
+Full support: Chrome 1+, Firefox 3.6+, Safari 5+, Opera 9+ on Windows, OS X and iOS.
+Also, the best ever browser downloader - Internet Explorer - supported since version 8.

-Partial support: IE7 (without fixable headers).
+Partial support: IE6, IE7 (without fixable headers).

 Not supported: Opera mini, old versions of Android browser, and other browsers which do not implement the `overflow: scroll` CSS property.